Moondru Mugam: Plot

 Arun, the son of wealthy businessman Ramanathan, returns to India after spending 10 years in the United States – but as a saint.
-Shocked by his transformation, Ramanathan enlists Rekha, a press reporter, to help to change him back to his former self.
+Shocked by his transformation, Ramanathan enlists Rekha, a press reporter, to help change him back to his former self.
 Rekha first arranges an interview, which Arun deliberately disrupts.
-Undeterred, she devises another plan under the pretence of taking him to a temple.
+Undeterred, she devises another plan under the pretense of taking him to a temple.

 On the way, Rekha fakes a car breakdown.
 As Arun wanders around, he encounters a crying child and offers a chocolate.
 Suddenly, he is swarmed by other children and villagers, who accuse him of being a child-kidnapper.
 Taking advantage of the situation, Rekha cuts off Arun’s beard – a symbol of his piety.
 After orchestrating a few more incidents, Arun renounces his sainthood.

 Returning to work, Arun grows curious about why his father has been sending money to a woman named Sagaya Mary for over 20 years.
 Meanwhile, Sagaya Mary learns that someone has proposed to her nephew, John.
 When questioned about John’s parentage, she recounts the story of her brother, Alex Pandian – John’s father.

 A flashback reveals Alex’s past.
 As a fearless and just police officer, Alex frequently clashes with local mob boss Egambaram.
 Their conflict escalates, and Egambaram ultimately stabs Alex fatally.
 With his dying breath, Alex vows to return and avenge his death.
 His wife dies soon after giving birth to twins.
 At the same hospital, Ramanathan’s wife loses her child – as she had during her previous pregnancies.
-Sagaya Mary entrusts one of Alex’s sons to Ramanathan, who raises him as Arun, while she raises the other twin, John.
+Sagaya Mary entrusts one of Alex's sons to Ramanathan, who raises him as Arun, while she raises the other twin, John.

 On his 25th birthday, Arun experiences a divine epiphany, and claims he is the reincarnation of Alex.
 He agrees to meet a woman named Asha at a hotel, but it turns out to be a trap.
 In the ensuing struggle, he kills his attacker and is arrested.
 During the court hearing, a man claiming to be Alex Pandian appears, saying he had been in Sri Lanka all along.
 This "Alex" is, in fact, John – unknowingly working with Egambaram, the man who murdered their father.

 Later, Arun confesses to the police that he fabricated the reincarnation story to lure the killers out.
 John eventually learns the truth about Alex Pandian and his brother Arun.
 Determined to save him, John confronts Egambaram but is mortally wounded.
-In his final act, John kills Egambaram and disposes of his body in the sea, before succumbing.
+In his final act, John kills Egambaram and disposes of his body in the sea, before succumbing to his own injuries.
 The film concludes with Arun and Rekha, now married, paying John their respects.